Vitória da Conquista: Climate

-Vitória da Conquista has a tropical highland climate (Köppen: Cwa).
+Vitória da Conquista has a tropical highland climate (Köppen: Cwa, closely bordering on Cwb and Aw).
 The altitude of the city itself varies between 923 meters and 1100 meters.
 Precipitation from April to August is often characterized by fine, misty rain, while heavier rains fall from October to March.
 Winters (July through October) tend to lack much precipitation but are cool and humid, with cold air coming up to the plateau from the ocean and often producing fog.

 Mean temperature varies from a low of 17.8 °C (64 °F) in July to 21.8 °C (71 °F) in March.
 Mean rainfall ranges from 17.9 mm (.7 inches) in July to 127.8 mm (5 inches) in December.
 (1961-1990 trends from Hong Kong Observatories).

 The vegetation ranges from very dry and coarse (1,000 meters and above) to an array of grasses, ferns and palms at slightly lower elevations on the plateau.
 This is the coffee-growing elevation.